tylim88/Efficient-Typescript-Mororepo/README.md

 At this time, there is no project generation commands yet.
 Therefore, you will need to manually perform certain operations to set up the projects.

-1. clone the repository and install the dependencies:
+1. Clone the repository and install the dependencies:

     ```bash
     git clone https://github.com/tylim88/Efficient-Typescript-Mororepo.git